 The server hosts an Infrastructure Node CSE (IN-CSE).

-Figure 7.1: oneM2M functional architecture of semantic annotation and discovery use case.
+Figure 7-1: oneM2M functional architecture of semantic annotation and discovery use case

 The oneM2M defined Mca reference point is used to interface an AE and CSE.
 Therefore, in this use case: